 Roko was born to a family of musicians as his parents were both singers.
 He began his music career in 2017 after winning on the competition show Pinkove Zvezdice.
 He is nicknamed the “Croatian Michael Buble”.

 I really love Roko’s vocals as they are clear, beautiful, and full of talent and power.
 From the start, Roko shows his vocal talent by changing up his tones: from the clear, soft tones in the beginning to the powerful vocals during the chorus that is full of emotion.
 He has an impressive range too, as you can hear during the chorus.
 Finally, I also love the fact that Roko switches to Croatian in the middle of the song.
 It is a nice touch as I love it when contestants sing in their native languages.

 The instrumentation is very basic, but the song’s substance is with Roko’s vocals.
-They are what makes “The Dream” enjoyable to listen.
+They are what make “The Dream” enjoyable to listen to.
 Roko will have no problems going to the finals.